jtmueller/Collections.Pooled/README.md

   * A selection of `ToPooledList()` extension methods are provided.
   * You can optionally supply a custom implementation of `ArrayPool<T>` to the constructor, to be used instead of the default `ArrayPool<T>.Shared` pool.
-  * The `ClearMode` property gives you control over whether data is cleared before returning arrays to the ArrayPool.
+  * The `ClearMode` constructor parameter gives you control over whether data is cleared before returning arrays to the ArrayPool.

 #### Performance